makeabilitylab/physcomp/communication/handpose-serial.md

 #### Create interesting form

+Now, another fun, creative part: we need to create an interesting form for the servo motor.
+Remember, the servo motor will move in response to your hand's x position.
+So, you could:

+- Create the statue of liberty moving her torch
+- Create a cardboard crafted LeBron James moving his arm to block Andre Iguodala in the 2016 NBA Finals ([video](https://youtu.be/-zd62MxKXp8)).
+Now known simply as "[The Block.](https://en.wikipedia.org/wiki/The_Block_(basketball))"
+- Create a lightsaber wielding Darth Vader
+- The Queen of England waving back at you
+- ... your ideas here! ...

-In this case, I worked with a special kindergartner to create a form.
+In this case, I worked with a kindergartner and preschooler to create a form, which consists of a paper-crafted mountain scene and stick person they call "Henry the Tape Man."

 <!-- TODO: create a HandPoseDemo 3D? -->